 The successor to the popular Oscar, imaginatively named “Oscar 2” is much improved aesthetically, and has some improvements internally too.

-The manufacturer call the pre-infusion on the Oscar II “soft infusion”, I’m uncertain if that’s truly their way of saying pre-infusion or if they’re avoiding referring to it as pre-infusion as traditionally pre-infusion would be at line pressure, which would require a machine to be plumbed in, which would usually require a rotary pump.
+The manufacturer call the pre-infusion on the Oscar II “soft infusion”, I’m uncertain if that’s just their way of saying pre-infusion or if they’re avoiding referring to it as pre-infusion as traditionally pre-infusion would be at line pressure, which would require a machine to be plumbed in, which would usually require a rotary pump.

 Check Price - Shop Coffee